keanthology/data-engineering/README.md

 # data-engineering
-contains all the frequently used scripts in data engineering most especially in Microsoft Azure and Azure Databricks.
+contains the codes and scripts i use in data engineering most especially in Microsoft Azure and Azure Databricks.